 A Typical Day-ish

 Over the last five years, I have been capable of focusing more on UX design from a product designer’s perspective.
-Working directly with product managers, subject matter experts, and lead developers, I was responsible for shaping the product experience and played a lead role in feature development.
-During the last year, I was central to all digital product development – product managers ran all ideas through me, and the development team was reluctant to work on any feature that didn’t come with a true need, a vetted user story, or design guides and mechanicals.
+Working directly with senior leadership, product managers, subject matter experts, and lead developers, I was responsible for shaping the product experience and played a lead role in feature development.
+During the last year, I was central to all digital product development – product managers ran all ideas through me, and the development team was reluctant to work on any feature that didn’t come vetted with a user story and UI/UX design mechanicals.

 Real-Time UX & UI/UX

-It’s funny how everyone focuses on improving the software users’ experience and overlooks the development team’s experience of making software.
-Unlike traditional designers who sit in a meeting, ask questions, take notes, and disappear for a week, I instituted real-time UX design sessions with senior leadership, product managers, subject matter experts, and software engineers.
-Taking this approach dramatically decreased the need for project managers to document everything under the sun and improved
+It’s funny how everyone focuses on improving the software’s user experience and often overlook the development team’s experience of making software.
+Unlike traditional designers who sit in a meeting, ask questions, take notes, and disappear for a week, I provided real-time UX design sessions with senior leadership, product managers, subject matter experts, and software engineers.
+This approach dramatically decreased the need for excessive documentation, improved communications, and kept all stakeholders informed and in agreement with our development goals.

 What I Can Do For You And Your Development Teams